-How safe is running a marathon?
-Heart doctors say it depends
+Doctors’ long-running advice: Get checked before a marathon

-BOSTON (AP) — It was the death heard ’round the running world.
+BOSTON — It was the death heard ’round the running world.

 In July 1984, acclaimed author and running guru Jim Fixx died of a heart attack while trotting along a country road in Vermont.
 Overnight, a nascent global movement of asphalt athletes got a gut check: Just because you run marathons doesn’t mean you’re safe from heart problems.